Mangalica Festival Budapest

 Its meat and the products made from it (sausages, salami, ham, bacon) are not only tastier but also slightly healthier than that of ordinary pigs.

-It’s because mangalica fat has better ratio of unsaturated and saturated fatty acids (unsaturated fatty acids are healthier, they don’t increase the level of blood cholesterol).
+It’s because mangalica fat has better ratio of unsaturated and saturated fatty acids.

-The fat also melts at lower temperature due to the unsaturated fatty acid content.
+The fat melts at lower temperature due to the unsaturated fatty acid content.

 Since the 1950-ies mangalica had lost its popularity because it’d been replaced by “meat-type” swine breeds producing leaner meat.